kallaway/100-days-of-code/log.md

 **Today's Progress**: Today also going through some codechef problems.

-**Thoughts** Made the use sets in python for eliminating common elements.
+**Thoughts** Made the use of sets in python for eliminating common elements.
 Another simple one!!

 **Link(s) to work**
 1. [Nothing In Common - Codechef_Problem](https://www.codechef.com/problems/NOTINCOM)